moisestohias/CCNANotes/ICND 1/Part II/4 - VLAN.md

 💠 !Note: CCNA CertGuid MADE CLEAR that Any created VLAN will be listed in the output of the show running-config command, and that's because the VTP is disabled on most of the book.
 !Note: When you work with a switch that doesn't give you the option to disable VTP, no vlan command will show up in the running/startup config.

-==> Collision Domains VS Broadcast Domains:
+# Collision Domains VS Broadcast Domains:
 -Collision Domain: is a network segment where only one device can talk at a time.
 -Ethernet Broadcast Domains: Take any Ethernet LAN, and pick any device. send an Ethernet broadcast.
 An Ethernet broadcast domain is the set of devices to which that broadcast is delivered.
 !Note: By default, switches break up collision domains and routers break up broadcast domains.*

-=> Ethernet Switches and Collision Domains
+## Ethernet Switches and Collision Domains
 - switches perform the same basic core functions as bridges but at much faster speeds, and with many enhanced features.
 Like bridges, switches segment a LAN into separate collision domains, each with its own capacity.
 And if no link is connected to a hub, every single link in the switch is considered its own collision domain.

-*Non Technical definition of VLAN :
+## Non Technical definition of VLAN :
 A VLAN is a logical grouping of the network.
 When you create VLANs, you’re given the ability to create smaller broadcast domains within a layer 2 switched internetwork by assigning different ports on the switch to service different subnetworks.

 -A VLAN is treated like its own subnet (broadcast domain), meaning that frames broadcast onto the network are only switched between the ports logically grouped within the same VLAN.